-Jose Abreu hits 3-run homer as White Sox top Red Sox 4-3
+José Abreu hits 3-run homer as White Sox top Red Sox 4-3

+Pitching on extended rest in the middle of a pennant race, it was an encouraging sign for the left-hander — and the Chicago White Sox.

-CHICAGO (AP) — José Abreu hit a three-run homer and Carlos Rodón pitched five effective innings on extended rest, helping the Chicago White Sox beat the Boston Red Sox 4-3 on Friday night.
+Rodón worked five effective innings and José Abreu hit a three-run homer, leading the White Sox to a 4-3 victory over the Boston Red Sox on Friday night.

 Luis Robert added an RBI single as Chicago bounced back from a 2-4 road trip.
 The AL Central leaders also got steady innings from Craig Kimbrel and Liam Hendriks after the Red Sox rallied in the seventh.